daraperini/learning-react-typescript-alfood/README.md

 Alfood is an Ifood-based website developed during Alura's course *React: integrating your React project with APIs*.
 I'll be using Docker to upload the back-end server and I'll refactor the inicial static code turning it dinamic using API Rest.

-> The project is currently being developed.
+> The project is currently in developement.

 ## Used tools: